polin0m/lockdownd-ios613-with-sync/README.md

 This lockdownd was made by [sn0wbreeze](https://github.com/iH8sn0w/sn0wbreeze/), iPhone3,2 6.1.3 ipsw, lockdownd taken from ipsw/048-2727-005.dmg/private/var/stash/lockdownd

+## Working on

+- iPhone 4S 6.1.3 (maybe was working just fine with [this](https://github.com/iPh0ne4s/iOS-5-6-Hacktivation) but i don't really know don't have 4s and can't test)
+- iPod Touch 5 6.1.3

 ## What this file does

 - Bypasses activation on devices running iOS 6.1.3